aiidateam/aiida-website/docs/news/posts/2024-10-18-exploring-aiida-database.md

 1. Load the node by using its UUID (note that the integer identifiers, called PKs, will most probably be different in your DB, but the UUIDs will always be the same):

     ```python
-    In [1]: bandgap_node = load_node('89315c33-2f9b-41ab-b7d4-22aff0ae75f4')
+    In [1]: bandgap_node = load_node('138d1979-4aca-4a23-af18-38c707707585')
     In [2]: bandgap_node
-    Out[2]: <Dict: uuid: 89315c33-2f9b-41ab-b7d4-22aff0ae75f4 (pk: 4700)>
+    Out[2]: <Dict: uuid: 138d1979-4aca-4a23-af18-38c707707585 (pk: 692)>
     ```

 2. One can check the attributes and discover that the band gap is in eV and is stored in the attribute named `band_gap` (knowing that the parser always returns eV, we are not going to use the units in the following, but one could generalise the query later if necessary).
+Note that the current node corresponds to a metal and we also see how this is represented.

     ```python
     In [3]: bandgap_node.attributes
-    Out[3]: {'band_gap': 1.25790023795923, 'band_gap_units': 'eV', 'is_insulator': True}
+    Out[3]: {'is_insulator': False, 'band_gap': None, 'band_gap_units': 'eV'}
     ```

 3. We start inspecting the provenance using the `.creator` method to get the calculation that generated the `Dict` data node: